-IPs will be administered orally and according to the conditions described in the [SoA](#) section and [Meals and Dietary Restrictions](#) section of this protocol.
+IPs will be administered orally and according to the conditions described in the [SoA](#) section and [Meals and Dietary Restrictions section 5.3.1](#) of this protocol.

-On Day 1 of each period, following an overnight fast of at least 10 hours, participants will receive a high-fat and high-calorie breakfast approximately 30 minutes prior to dosing which should be completely consumed within approximately 20 minutes as outlined in [Section 5.3.1 \(Meals and Dietary Restrictions\)](#).
+Treatments A and B (Fed): Following an overnight fast of at least 10 hours and after the collection of predose bosutinib PK sample on Day 1, participants will receive a high-fat, high-calorie breakfast approximately 30 minutes prior to dosing which should be completed within approximately 20 minutes as outlined in [Section 5.3.1 \(Meals and Dietary Restrictions\)](#).
 The participants will then receive IP at approximately 0800 hours (± 2 hours), approximately 10 minutes after the completion of the breakfast.